doctrine-extensions/DoctrineExtensions/README.md

 **2012-03-04**

-- We should be very grateful for contributions of @comfortablynumb He has contributed most to these extensions and recently - long waited [softdeleteable behavior](https://github.com/l3pp4rd/DoctrineExtensions/blob/master/doc/softdeleteable.md) for **ORM** users.
+- We should be very grateful for contributions of [comfortablynumb](http://github.com/comfortablynumb) He has contributed most to these extensions and recently - long waited [softdeleteable behavior](https://github.com/l3pp4rd/DoctrineExtensions/blob/master/doc/softdeleteable.md) for **ORM** users.
 Also most important, there was a tree extension missing for **ODM** now everyone can enjoy [materialized path tree strategy](https://github.com/l3pp4rd/DoctrineExtensions/blob/master/doc/tree.md#materialized-path) for **ORM** including.